Coal mining in the United Kingdom

-Coal mining in the United Kingdom dates back to Roman times and occurred in many different parts of the country.
+In the United Kingdom, coal mining dates back to Roman times and occurred in many different parts of the country.
 Britain's coalfields are associated with Northumberland and Durham, North and South Wales, Yorkshire, the Scottish Central Belt, Lancashire, Cumbria, the East and West Midlands and Kent.
 After 1972, coal mining quickly collapsed and had practically disappeared by the 21st century.
+In the winter of 2012–13, 40 per cent of Britain's energy needs were met by coal, most of it imported.
 Production fell from 228 million tonnes in 1957 to just 107 thousand tonnes in 2024, while coal consumption fell from 216 million to 2 million tonnes in the same time period.
 Employment in coal mines fell from a peak of 1,191,000 in 1920 to 695,000 in 1956, 247,000 in 1976, 44,000 in 1993, 2,000 in 2015, and to 360 in 2022.

 Almost all onshore coal resources in the UK occur in rocks of the Carboniferous period, some of which extend under the North Sea.
 Bituminous coal is present in most of Britain's coalfields and is 86% to 88% carbon.
 In Northern Ireland, there are extensive deposits of lignite which is less energy-dense based on oxidation (combustion) at ordinary combustion temperatures.
-In 2015, EURACOAL estimated that the UK has 3.56 billion tonnes of hard coal resources.
+In 2015, European Association for Coal and Lignite (EURACOAL) estimated that the UK has 3.56 billion tonnes of hard coal resources.

-In 2020, the proposed Woodhouse Colliery gained planning permission but no works have begun, with legal challenges ongoing and no licence in place for seabed mining from the Marine Management Organisation.
-The planning permission for the mine was later quashed by the High Court.
+In 2020, the proposed Woodhouse Colliery gained planning permission; the permission was later quashed by the High Court, and the project was scrapped in 2025.

+As of 2026, there were two active coal mines in the United Kingdom: Aberpergwm in South Wales and Ayle Colliery in Northern England.
+Additionally, there were several Freemining plots in the Forest of Dean.